ethberlin-hackathon/ETHBerlin-KnowledgeBase/README.md

 ### Sleeping Facilities
 Due to the regulations of the venue, unfortunately we cannot offer any sleeping facilities on-site, and sleeping bags are not allowed.
 Please make sure you take this into consideration when choosing an accomodation.

+### Bounties
+Throughout the event you can participate in a variety of bounties to win some BRLN coin!
+Browse the bounties [here](bounties.md)